Research course

 Applicants for this course should have achieved a UK Masters (Pass).

-At least a 2:1 UK four-year "undergraduate master's" (honours) degree or a UK three-year bachelor's (honours) degree plus a relevant one- or two-year master's degree or equivalent.
+At least a II.i UK four-year "undergraduate master's" (honours) degree or a UK three-year bachelor's (honours) degree plus a relevant one- or two-year master's degree or equivalent.

-Applicants with undergraduate degrees only will not usually be considered, although some 4-year programmes with a strong research component may be eligible for entry.
+Applicants with only an undergraduate degree will not usually be considered.
+Some 4-year programmes with a strong research component may be eligible for entry.
+Please ask the admissions team if you might be eligible.

 Please note that these are higher entry requirements than the University of Cambridge sets for postgraduate degrees in other departments.